Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

 1. Rediscover the `ChassisBMC` (the example shows cabinet 1005, chassis 3).

-   Rediscovering the `ChassisBMC` will update HSM to become aware of the newly populated slot and allow CAPMC to perform power actions on the slot.
+   Rediscovering the `ChassisBMC` will update HSM to become aware of the newly populated slot and allow [Cray Advanced Platform Monitoring and Control (CAPMC)](../../glossary.md#cray-advanced-platform-monitoring-and-control-capmc) to perform power actions on the slot.

     ```bash
-    ncn# cray hsm inventory discover create --xnames x1005c3b0
+    ncn-mw# cray hsm inventory discover create --xnames x1005c3b0
     ```

 1. Verify that discovery of the `ChassisBMC` has completed.